This website uses third party cookies to improve your experience. If you continue browsing or close this notice, you will accept their use.

 The program comprises the following modules:

-Module I introduces students to the art sector, providing a historical introduction to the art market and to the main legal aspects related to the sector.
-Module I tackles also rules governing intellectual property rights, from copyright protection to norms concerning artist’s rights, authenticity and re-productions of a work of art.
+Module II provides a historical introduction to the art market and to the main legal aspects related to the sector.
+Module II tackles also rules governing intellectual property rights, from copyright protection to norms concerning artist’s rights, authenticity and reproductions of a work of art.
 The last part of this module is aimed at presenting the main players operating in the art market.

 VII.
 Dispute and Settlement Systems